pp300950/MiniWorld_Script/README.md

 It is Open Source, meaning anyone can contribute or modify the project for their needs.

-For any issues or questions, feel free to open an Issue on GitHub or contact via email.
+For any issues or questions, feel free to open an Issue on GitHub or contact via email : toaiseriesandcat@gmail.com

 Contributing